xbeat/Machine-Learning/README.md

 This presentation explores Alexandre Dumas' classic novel "The Count of Monte Cristo" through the lens of Python programming.
 We'll examine key events and themes from the book, proposing innovative Python approaches to analyze and understand the story's complexities.
 Our journey will take us through optimization algorithms, cryptography, network analysis, and more, offering a fresh perspective on this timeless tale of betrayal and revenge.

+## Explaining Neural Network Architecture and Training

+Introduction to Neural Networks

+Neural networks are computational models inspired by the human brain.
+They consist of interconnected nodes (neurons) organized in layers, designed to recognize patterns and solve complex problems.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python

 Thought-Augmented Reasoning with Buffer of Thoughts